Time for a Fresh Start

 Exploring Your Options: Laser or Traditional

 The future of cataract surgery is here.
 Laser cataract surgery is designed with your comfort in mind.
-David M. Harman, M.D. is pleased to offer the highly advanced VICTUS laser cataract procedure, which is designed to complement the physician’s skills with computer-guided accuracy and offers laser precision.
-Dr. Harman uses the VICTUS laser system to create a blade-free incision in the eye to break up and remove the cataract.
-In traditional cataract surgery, Dr. Harman places a small incision in the eye and removes the cataract by a process of phacoemulsification – sound waves to disintegrate the cataract and then vacuums the particles from the eye.
+Our team of surgeons are pleased to offer the highly advanced VICTUS laser cataract procedure, which is designed to complement the physician’s skills with computer-guided accuracy and offers laser precision.
+We use the VICTUS laser system to create a blade-free incision in the eye to break up and remove the cataract.
+In traditional cataract surgery, our surgeons place a small incision in the eye and removes the cataract by a process of phacoemulsification – sound waves to disintegrate the cataract and then vacuums the particles from the eye.
 Similar to the process of laser surgery – the same time the cataract is removed, the lens of the eye is replaced with a clear lens implant.

 M.D.